 • 2 lbs ground chicken

-• ½ cup crushed pineapple, drained (reserve the juice)
+• ½ cup crushed pineapple, drained very well – squeeze with fingers if you need to (reserve the juice)

-• 4 tablespoons reduced-sodium soy sauce or coconut aminos
+• 3 Tbsp reduced-sodium soy sauce, or coconut aminos

 • 5 garlic cloves, minced